-At the outset of the study, researchers and school district personnel identified all students in each of the schools with moderate ID (IQ scores between 40 and 55) and who were in grades 1 to 4.
+At the outset of the study, researchers and school district personnel identified students in grades 1 to 4 with moderate ID (IQ scores between 45 and 55).
 All students in this IQ range were included regardless of the cause or comorbid conditions (i.e., Down Syndrome, autism, William's Syndrome, physical disability, etc.).
-Students were randomly assigned within each school into either the intervention group or the contrast group.
-Due to the small number of students within each school, students were not matched on other variables.
-Twenty-four students began the study in the first year and another seven students joined the study at the beginning of the second year (these seven were also randomly assigned to the treatment or contrast group).
-Of these 31 students, two moved during the study and one was removed from the sample due to misidentification, resulting in a sample of 28 students (treatment, n = 16; contrast, n = 12).
-The mean age of the participants was 9.46 (SD = 1.19) for the treatment group and 9.25 (SD = 1.76) for the contrast group.
+Twenty-four students began the study in the first year and another 7 students joined the study at the beginning of the second year.
+Of these 31 students, 2 moved during the study and 1 was removed from the sample due to misidentification, resulting in a sample of 28 students (treatment, n=16; contrast, n=12).
+The mean age of the participants was 9.46 (SD=1.19) for the treatment group and 9.25 (SD=1.76) for the contrast group.
 This difference was not significant (t = -.106).
 Other demographic information is presented in Table 1.
-Chi-square analyses revealed no significant differences on any demographic variables, including race, gender, socioeconomic status, and educational placement.
+In spite of random assignment, significant differences were found on Chi-square analyses on race, gender, socioeconomic status, and educational placement.